Ramprasad-Group/ML-DFT/QUICK_GUIDE.md

 python ML_DFT.py
 ```

-If you run into an issue or have any questions about the code, we first recommend going through the tutorials.
+If you run into an issue or have any questions about the code, we first recommend going through the tutorials and Google Colab.
 If it does not solve your problem, please contact the authors.